RTMAAI/CO600-Musical-Analysis/README.md

 This is achieved through Pydispatcher, which is an implementation of the Observer pattern.

 By hooking up a function to an event, you can use to function to retrieve any metric we analyse and do any further processing.

+The hierarchy has been designed to be flexible, so nodes can be removed and added with ease.
+You can even develop your own node!

 ### Why Use This Library